Now taking consultations for surgery in 2026

 • Obesity or significant weight changes

-• Long-term use of substances like cannabis, anabolic steroids or alcohol
+• Long-term use of substances such as cannabis, anabolic steroids, or alcohol

 • Chronic health conditions, such as liver or kidney disease